The Best Laser for Spider Veins and answers to other Vein Questions

 What Causes Spider Veins?

 Spider veins and varicose veins are both caused by weak or damaged valves in your veins.
 They most often appear in the legs because blood leaks back into the veins instead of being pumped back up to the heart.
-These veins do sometimes appear in other area.
+These veins do sometimes appear in other areas.
 This pooled blood can be clearly seen through your skin and gives the vein a thin, spidery, appearance.

 Who Gets Spider Veins?